py2ai/py2ai.github.io/_posts/2018-09-06-How-to-install-PyTorch-in-Windows-GPU-Version.md

 **JOBS CONSOLE MESSAGES  TESTS  ARTIFACTS**

 Click on the **ARTIFACTS** option.
 After this scroll down and you will find the whl file.
-For my case the [whl file](https://ci.appveyor.com/api/buildjobs/qva8hdw9i353j50i/artifacts/output%2Ftorch-0.4.0a0%2B38aaa63-cp36-cp36m-win_amd64.whl) is here.
+For my case the [PyTorch](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pytorch) is here.
 Download it and then pip install the whl file.
 For example:

-`pip install torch-0.4.0a0+38aaa63-cp36-cp36m-win_amd64.whl`
+`pip install torch‑1.0.1‑cp36‑cp36m‑win_amd64.whl`

 After succesfull installation we need to check if all things working fine?